 State law allows for projects that provide affordable housing units to increase the density above what would otherwise be allowed by a city's General Plan and Zoning Code.
-The Proposed Project includes ten (10) affordable units, which allows the Proposed Project a density bonus as shown in the following table.
+The proposed Project includes one (1) affordable unit at the very-low income category, which allows the proposed Project a density bonus as shown in the following table.